danilodasic4/projekat3/README.md

 ##danilo-dasic@danilo-dasic-Latitude-6430U:/var/www/html/projekat3$
 ##when you are changing docker container and you are using build do ##that with  build --no-cache, cause docker uses cache to speed up ##things
 ##i put permission 777 on public/uploads/profile_pictures (thats permission which allows to everyone everything)
+##always update local master branch because its not the same and auto-updated from git repo